MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 ## Availability

-Drafts and versioning is only available for [solution cloud flows](/power-automate/create-flow-solution).
+The flow drafts and versioning feature set is only available for [solution cloud flows](/power-automate/create-flow-solution).
 Solution cloud flows can be [created directly in a solution](/power-automate/create-flow-solution#create-a-solution-aware-cloud-flow), [added into a solution](/power-automate/create-flow-solution#add-an-existing-cloud-flow-into-a-solution), or created by default if the [Create in Dataverse solutions environment setting](/power-apps/maker/canvas-apps/add-app-solution-default#enable-the-feature) is enabled.

-Drafts and versioning is being released slowly across specific environments region-by-region.
+The flow drafts and versioning feature set is being released slowly across specific environments region-by-region.
 When drafts and versioning capabilities show up in an environment in your region, please allow two weeks for full release in that region.

 ## Save drafts